wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/embodied/sample_pipelines/robotics_diffusion_transformer.rst

 Robotics Diffusion Transformer (RDT) is the largest bimanual manipulation foundation model with strong generalizability.
 RDT employs the diffusion transformer as its scalable backbone, with special designs for language-conditioned bimanual manipulation.
 RDT proposes the Physically Interpretable Unified Action Space, a unified action format for various robots with gripper arms, which enables the model to learn generalizable physical knowledge across diverse robotic datasets.

 A RDT pipeline is provided for evaluating the VLA model on the simulation task.
-This pipeline includes source code optimized with |OpenVINO| for improved performance, and supports running inference on Intel GPUs (discrete GPU and integrated GPU).
+This pipeline includes source code optimized with OpenVINO™ for improved performance, and supports running inference on Intel GPUs (discrete GPU and integrated GPU).

 In this tutorial, we will introduce how to setup RDT simulation pipeline.